STUDYING IN THE REGION PROJECT 2020-2023

-‘Studying in the Region’ is a project financed by the Dutch Ministry of Onderwijs, Cultuur & Wetenschap (OCW) and was monitored by USONA .
-The allocation of this project’s funding for the period 2011-2016 was facilitated through bilateral protocols signed annually between the Min ECYS and Min OCW.
+- ‘Studying in the Region’ has been financed by the Dutch Ministry of Onderwijs, Cultuur & Wetenschap (OCW) from 2011-2023 through bilateral protocols signed between the Min ECYS and Min OCW.

 The objectives are:

-- To provide eligible candidates primarily talented students who show potential excellence in areas of study that will benefit the future of St. Maarten and do not meet the criteria for the requirements to obtain regular study financing to pursue their studies at tertiary level education institutions in the region (America, Canada, St. Maarten and Caribbean Islands.
+- To provide talented students with potential who do not meet the criteria for the requirements to obtain regular study financing, with funding to pursue the first semester or – year of their studies at advanced technical vocational- or tertiary level education institutions in the region (America, Canada, St. Maarten and Caribbean Islands).

 - To facilitate the transition of studying in the region scholarship recipients to the regular study financing system.